 - In a medium mixing bowl, add flour, sugar, baking powder, baking soda, optional salt, and whisk to combine; set bowl aside.

 - Spray a large, non-stick skillet with cooking spray, and heat over medium-low to medium heat.
 Once skillet it hot, using a one-quarter cup measure, scoop batter into skillet.
 I make 3 pancakes at once.
 Sprinkle on about a dozen strawberries pieces to each pancake.
-Cook first side for about 3 minutes, or until underneath is golden and set (the tip about bubbles appearing in the pancakes when it’s time to flip wasn’t my experience and with strawberries covering a large surface area, even harder to see any bubbles; don’t wait for them to appear).
+Cook first side for about 3 minutes, or until underneath is golden and set.

 - Batch can be doubled or tripled and extra pancakes can be stored in an airtight container in the refrigerator for up to 4 days or frozen for up to 3 months.
 Reheat gently in the toaster, microwave, or over low heat in a skillet.